Distinguished Compliance & Certification for Academic & American Programs

 Evidence & Rubrics

-Aligned with ISO 21001:2025 and Certified by ICA
+Aligned with ISO 21001:2025 and Audited by an Authorized Certification Body (CB)

 Why this matters to your school

-Recognized Quality Framework
+Recognized Quality Language

 How the DCCAP Evaluation Works